Todochris/CheatSheets/GitHub CheatSheet.md

     $ git branch -d [branch-name]
 Deletes the specified branch

+    $ git branch -m [branch-name]
+Renames the current branch name

 ## STAGE & SNAPSHOT

 **Working with snapshots and the Git staging area git status show modified files in working directory, staged for your next commit**

     $ git add [file]
-Add a file as it looks now to your next commit (stage)
+Add a file as it looks now to your next commit (stage), use `*` to say all files and folders content

     $ git reset [file]
-Unstage a file while retaining the changes in working directory
+Unstage a file while retaining the changes in working directory.

     $ git diff
 Diff of what is changed but not staged

     $ git diff --staged
-Diff of what is staged but not yet committed
+Diff of what is staged but not yet committed, add option --name-only to get only the names of the files

+    $ git rm [file]
+Deletes a file

     $ git commit -m "[descriptive message]"
 Commit your staged content as a new commit snapshot